 Total expenditure of simulated social contributions up to full working time for parents (of children under 3/6 and working part time) is overestimated and the number of parents taking these rights as well.
-On the contrary, social contributions up to full working time for parents and leaving labour market are well simulated.
+In 2012 and 2013 the simulated number much better reflect actual situation than in earlier years.
+On the contrary, social contributions up to full working time for parents and leaving labour market are well simulated in 2009 and get less accurate every other year

-Social assistance is under-estimated in terms of recipients and in terms of expenditure.
-Similarly like data on unemployment wage compensation recipients, the difference in the number of social assistance recipients might be misleading, as external statistics refers to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2009.
+Social assistance is under-estimated in terms of recipients and in terms of expenditure in period 2009-2011.
+Similarly to data on unemployment wage compensation recipients, the difference in the number of social assistance recipients might be misleading, as external statistics refers to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2009.
 Concerning the expenditure data, the main reason for the difference is the fact that actual entitlement for social assistance depends on incomes in the three previous months.
 EU-SILC database contains data on annual income and it is implicitly assumed that income is received at the same rate throughout the year, as monthly incomes are simply annual incomes divided by 12.
 Actual income position of individuals might be drastically changed during one year and three months average can differ from annual average.
-Income support has been introduced only in 2012.
-However, significant non take up is expected, as recipients of income support, who own real estate (the value of which is above the value of an appropriate apartment) must agree with the entry of the prohibition of alienation and burdening of real estate in the land book to the benefit of the Republic of Slovenia.
-The same condition is true also for social assistance recipients under certain conditions (has received the cash social assistance more than twelve times in the past 18 months), and non-take up is expected also for social assistance recipients.
-Unfortunately, there is no available administrative data on non-take up of benefits.
+In 2012 legislation changed with means that eligibility conditions for social assistance are tightened.
+Besides, significant non take up is expected, as recipients of income support, who own real estate (the value of which is above the value of an appropriate apartment) must agree with the entry of the prohibition of alienation and burdening of real estate in the land book to the benefit of the Republic of Slovenia.
+The same condition is true also for social assistance recipients under certain conditions (if received the cash social assistance more than twelve times in the past 18 months), and non-take up is expected also for social assistance recipients.
+Unfortunately, there is no available administrative data on non-take up of benefits This means that new legislation introduced the obligation of paying back the social assistance and income support from the heritage when the deceased was a social assistance or income support recipient.
+Income support has been introduced only in 2012 and data for 2012 and 2013 show that the simulated numbers are much too high.
+It is publicly assumed that not-take-up rate is very high in case of income support.

-There are no numbers available for the recipients of the housing benefit, but simulated total housing benefit amount is seriously over-estimated.
+There are no numbers available for the recipients of the housing benefit, but simulated total housing benefit amount is over-estimated.

-The tables below compare statistics on PIT simulated by EUROMOD with external sources -Statistical analysis of tax return data.
-The number of taxpayers from Statistical analysis of tax return data (external source) refers to all persons who filled a tax return in 2009, regardless of the amount of paid PIT.
+Table A6 and Table A7 also compare statistics on PIT simulated by EUROMOD with external sources - Statistical analysis of tax return data.
+The number of taxpayers from Statistical analysis of tax return data (external source) refers to all persons who filled a tax return, regardless of the amount of paid PIT.
 There is also a certain number of taxpayers who filled in their own tax return but paid no PIT due to claimed tax allowances.
 Therefore, the number of taxpayers in EUROMOD does not refer to taxpayers who actually paid some PIT but to the number of persons who were obliged to fill in tax return.